 Our breath is a vital source energy.
 The practice of controlled, mindful breathing originated from yoga.
 Conscious, mindful breathing is known as pranayama, one of the eight limbs of yoga and includes different breathing techniques that aim to treat various physical and psychological conditions that have a positive impact on physiology, both in the mind and the body.

-Deep breathing is not just relaxing it’s a powerful way to decrease stress, increase awareness and balance energy.
+Deep breathing is not just relaxing, conscious breathing is a powerful way to decrease stress, increase awareness, balance hormones, and restore energy.
 It’s been scientifically proven to benefit the heart, the brain, digestion and the immune system.

 Conscious, mindful breathing is your body’s secret weapon to managing stress and anxiety, boosting energy and awareness, and creating body balance.

 Breathing and Emotions.
 Our breathing is influenced by our thoughts, and our thoughts and physiology can be influenced by how we breathe.